MicroLink26/airbnb-mobile/README.md

 ⚠️ **This repository is not maintain anymore.
 I've made another repository of this project on Expo (and with Typescript) : https://github.com/stevenpersia/tinder-expo.**

-👏 **Thank you for your stars, your issues and your pull requests.
-I really love open source community.** ❤️

 **Perfect to start an Airbnb Clone app.** 6 screens are availables : Sign in, Sign up, list of all rooms, detail of a room, map and Profile.

 More features will be added to the project in the future.